apetrycki/daikinskyport/API_info.md

-"ctOutdoorNoofHeatStages": number of heating stages, integer "ctSystemCapEmergencyHeat": true if heating element is installed "modeEmHeatAvailable":true if Emergency Heat mode is enabled,
+"ctOutdoorNoofHeatStages": number of heating stages, integer "ctSystemCapEmergencyHeat": true if heating element is installed "modeEmHeatAvailable":true if Emergency Heat mode is enabled, "ctSystemCapCompressorHeat": true if heatpump?, else fallse "ctSystemCapCool": true if A/C is available, else false "ctSystemCapDehumidification": true if dehumidification is available, else false "ctSystemCapElectricHeat": true if electric heating element is installed, else false "ctSystemCapEmergencyHeat": true if electric element is installed along with heatpump or gas?
+"ctSystemCapGasHeat": true if gas heat is available, else false "ctSystemCapHeat": true if system provides any heat, else false "ctSystemCapHumidification": true if system provides humidity control, else false "ctSystemCapVentilation": true if system provides exterior ventilation, else false
 ```

 TJCoffey has also been working on deciphering the Daikin API info and has some more updated information on thermostat parameters: